 And start talking about your client.

-You wanna know what I said to stand out amongst 50+ submissions?
+Wanna know what I said to stand out amongst 50+ submissions?

-On our call, the lead told me that in my responses and on my website, I spoke to HIM.
+On our call, the lead told me that in my responses (and on my website), I spoke to HIM.
 And that’s something that apparently nobody else did.

 I know…so simple, right?

-So start writing your proposals like the awesome *copywriter* that you are.
+Start writing your proposals like the awesome *copywriter* that you are.